o-t-w/blog/src/content/blog/html-renaissance.md

 Energy is being expended to deliver what should always have been part of HTML.

-I was struck by [this story](https://thenewstack.io/new-york-public-library-on-choosing-react-to-rebuild-website/) of a development team changing their tech stack:
+I was struck by [this story](https://thenewstack.io/new-york-public-library-on-choosing-react-to-rebuild-website/) of a team changing their tech stack:

 > The old digital collections website was built using Ruby on Rails in 2013.
 Even though it was performant, its look was dated… They wanted to update the design of the site to be more modern... _That meant they needed a React framework._

 Some teams are making key technical decisions based .
-"Is there a Solid ShadCN port yet?" [asked](https://x.com/AdamRackis/status/1767949533361607004) one potential Solid JS user, as if a nicely styled checkbox component were the primary criteria of choosing a JavaScript framework.
-Rich Harris and Ryan Carniato, creators of Svelte and Solid, have spoken of a roadblock to gaining mass adoption: the lack of UI component libraries for their respective frameworks.
-The gargantuan ecosystem of React is part of the reason newer frameworks have trouble gaining traction.
-When picking a framework, an important part of that ecosystem is UI component libraries.
+"Is there a Solid ShadCN port yet?" [asked](https://x.com/AdamRackis/status/1767949533361607004) one potential Solid JS user, as if a nicely styled checkbox were the primary criteria for choosing a JavaScript framework.
+Rich Harris and Ryan Carniato, creators of Svelte and Solid, have spoken of a roadblock to mass adoption: the lack of UI component libraries for their respective frameworks.
+The gargantuan ecosystem around React — including its ready-made component kits — is part of the reason newer frameworks have trouble gaining traction.
 What effectively amounts to some CSS styling of some HTML is all too often deeply tied to a specific niche in the sprawling JavaScript ecosystem.
 In the longer term, this shackles teams to outdated legacy tech and creates open-source vendor lock-in.

-HTML is mostly idiot-proof for anybody that can be bothered to learn it.
-The same can rarely be said for the series of miscellaneous dependencies and over-engineered abstractions that have defined the last decade.

-> “Each layer of abstraction moves you further from the platform, ties you further into framework lock-in, and moves you further from fast.” - Harry Roberts

 Most large companies build their own unique custom component library from scratch, often spending hundreds of thousands of dollars in the process.
 In open source, to take React component libraries alone, there's Shadcn, React Aria, Ariakit, Radix, Base UI, MUI, Chakra, Ant, Mantine, Origin UI, Hero UI, Semantic UI, Catalyst... those are just a few that come to mind.
-They all work differently.
+Hundreds of different, yet functionally and visually almost identical components are being designed, built and maintained.
+Components that look much the same but have different markup, different props, different styling APIs…
 Each one has a huge docs site.
 When I look at the documentation for one of these projects, I feel like I'm learning an equivalent of HTML all over again.
 What if the documentation for a component was MDN?
 What if you didn't need to look at any documentation if you already knew how HTML worked?
 What if customising components to fit your brand involved nothing more than setting the `accent-color` property in CSS?

+Even the [most popular](https://opencollective.com/styled-components/updates/thank-you) open source projects go into maintance mode, get deprecated or go completely unmaintained.
+You can spend time learning and utilising a UI library only for it to become obsolete.
+To take one example: Radix, perhaps the most popular component library in the React ecosystem, has been largely [superseded](https://x.com/vladyslavmoroz/status/1863982922568515753) by Base UI.

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">cool to see so many of you recommending <a href="https://twitter.com/base_ui?ref_src=twsrc%5Etfw">@base_ui</a> in this thread. fwiw, i agree that radix is a liability. off all of the headless ui libs, it&#39;s the last option i&#39;d consider for any serious project. <a href="https://t.co/lykIW9nRLe">https://t.co/lykIW9nRLe</a></p>&mdash; Colm Tuite (@colmtuite) <a href="https://twitter.com/colmtuite/status/1935629877069172861?ref_src=twsrc%5Etfw">June 19, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+Installing a dependency is easy but you’re then responsible for updating it in perpetuity.
+The annoyances of third-party dependencies are by now overtly apparent: the persistent security warnings, breaking changes between versions...
+That may be worthwhile for a framework or router but its questionable whether that management burden is worthwhile when what your installing is a [glorified](https://react-spectrum.adobe.com/react-spectrum/Flex.html) `div`.

 Abstracting away HTML has meant there's a whole generation of developers where basic knowledge of the most fundamental language of the web is often lacking.

-You can spend time learning one of these UI libraries only for it to become deprecated or unmaintained.
-To take one example: Radix, perhaps the most popular UI library in the React ecosystem, has been largely [superseded](https://x.com/vladyslavmoroz/status/1863982922568515753) by Base UI.

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">cool to see so many of you recommending <a href="https://twitter.com/base_ui?ref_src=twsrc%5Etfw">@base_ui</a> in this thread. fwiw, i agree that radix is a liability. off all of the headless ui libs, it&#39;s the last option i&#39;d consider for any serious project. <a href="https://t.co/lykIW9nRLe">https://t.co/lykIW9nRLe</a></p>&mdash; Colm Tuite (@colmtuite) <a href="https://twitter.com/colmtuite/status/1935629877069172861?ref_src=twsrc%5Etfw">June 19, 2025</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 All because the default HTML elements are slightly too ugly and difficult to customise with CSS.
-Hundreds of different, yet functionally and visually almost identical components are being designed, built and maintained.
-Radio buttons that look much the same but have different markup, different props, different styling APIs… For all the diligence and sweat of myriad designers, there’s a limit to how different these components can (or should) actually look.
+HTML is mostly idiot-proof for anybody that can be bothered to learn it.
+The same can rarely be said for the series of miscellaneous dependencies and over-engineered abstractions that have defined the last decade.

+> “Each layer of abstraction moves you further from the platform, ties you further into framework lock-in, and moves you further from fast.” - Harry Roberts

+Having recently contributed to a project plagued by badly written CSS coming from _a dependency of a dependency_, I am somewhat averse to NPM-driven development.

 ## The HTML renaissance